piotrpolak/conditional-routing-bundle/README.md

     type:     yaml
 ```

-> Symfony will only load a resource loader if you use it for at least one route.
+> Symfony will only load the resource loader if you use it for at least one route.
 You can alternatively paste the
 > contents of the above resource file directly in your `app/config/routing.yml`.

 ### Implement your own route resolver

-**Route resolvers** are the components that implement `RouteResolverInterface` and decide which bundles' routing is to be
+**Route resolvers** are components that implement `RouteResolverInterface` and decide which bundles' routing is to be
 included at the request time.

-A typical Route Resolver component is registered in the container configuration under the
+A typical route resolver component is registered in the container configuration under the
-`conditional_loader.route_resolver` tag - you can register any number of Route Resolver components and all of them will
+`conditional_loader.route_resolver` tag - you can register any number of route resolver components and all of them will
 be taken in account when selecting the combination of bundles to be included.

-Since you can pass any other component to the Route Resolver constructor (like `@session`, `@security.token_storage`...)
+Since you can pass any other component to the route resolver constructor (like `@session`, `@security.token_storage`...)
 bundles can be picked using any user defined scenarios.

 ### Example - date condition